alexdodonov/mezon-router/README.md

 Router supports simple routes like in the example above - example.com/contacts/

-Each Application object implicitly creates routes for it's 'action[action-name]' methods, where 'action-name' will be stored as a route.
+Each Application object implicitly creates routes for its 'action[action-name]' methods, where 'action-name' will be stored as a route.
 Here is small (as usual) example:

 ```PHP
 class MySite